Ameliasks/dms1_blog/posts/thirteenth-blog-post.md

 ![photo 1](photos/45.png)
 *Rough greybox blocking*

-While creating this blocking, I realised that I needed to add more paths so that the environment would be more interactive, especially in the second area.
+While creating this blocking, I realised that I needed to add more paths so that the player will be able to go in between the podiums and naviagte the environment well.

 ![photo 1](photos/46.png)
 *Redoing greybox blocking with Unity ProBuilder*